JoseJoy249/Fake_news_classification/README.md

-This repository contains the code to built a fake news detection model.
-The model uses a combination of various NLP techniques like tf-idf, n-grams, Non negative matrix factorization and Latent dirichlet allocation to predict if a given news article is fake, true or ambiguous
+This repo contains the code and data to implement a basic, fake news classification system.

+It uses a machine learning model that uses a combination of n-grams, TF-IDF , Non-negative Matrix Factorization and Multi Level Perceptron.
+The model can predict of a given news headline is fake, true or ambiguous.

+More details can be found in https://github.com/JoseJoy249/Fake_news_classification/blob/master/paper.pdf